 Again, many cats don’t show any interest in fruit simply because it’s not in their nature to seek out fruit to eat.
 Nevertheless, sometimes cats do things that simply baffle us, and some cat parents have been stunned to find that their cat has taken a liking to fruit.

-Slices of banana are fine for your cat.
-They contain potassium and vitamin B6, and so can even provide a little vitamin boost for your cat.
-Some cats enjoy small pieces of frozen banana to cool down in the hot summer months.
+Bananas are fine for cats and contain potassium and vitamin and B6, so they can even provide a little health boost.
+Some cats enjoy small pieces of frozen bananas to cool down in the hot summer months.
+Bananas are quite sugary, though, so keep it to the occasional slice or two.

-You should never feed the core, leaves, or seeds of apples to cats as these contain cyanogenic glycides, but the flesh is fine.
-Small apple pieces can provide your cat with a little extra vitamin C and K and calcium.
+You should never feed the core, leaves, or seeds of apples to cats, as these contain cyanogenic glycosides, but the flesh is fine.
+Small apple pieces can provide your cat with a little extra hydration and fiber.

-In addition to mulberries, cats can also eat raspberries, strawberries, cranberries, blackberries, and blueberries—these fruits contain vitamins A, C, E, and K. Though berries are small, they should still be cut into even smaller bite-sized pieces for feeding to your cat.
+In addition to mulberries, cats can eat raspberries, strawberries, cranberries, and blackberries.
+These fruits contain vitamins and antioxidants.
+Although berries are small, they should still be cut into even smaller bite-sized pieces for feeding to your cat.

-Though watermelon seeds or rinds shouldn’t be fed to cats, watermelon flesh is fine in small amounts.
-Watermelon is a source of potassium and other vitamins.
-Another favorite summer fruit for humans, why not feed a few frozen watermelon pieces to your fruit-loving feline?
+Although watermelon seeds or rinds shouldn’t be fed to cats, watermelon flesh is fine in small amounts.
+It’s a source of vitamins and lycopene, which are great nutrients to protect your cat’s eyes.
+This is another favorite summer fruit for humans, so why not feed a few frozen watermelon pieces to your fruit-loving feline?

-Cantaloupe is a source of antioxidants and contains vitamin C, beta carotene, and fiber.
-You can feed small pieces of cantaloupe flesh to your cat as a treat, but not the rind.
+Cantaloupe is a source of antioxidants and vitamins.
+You can feed a couple of tiny pieces of cantaloupe flesh to your cat as treats, but don’t give them the rind or seeds.

 Which Fruits Are Toxic To Cats?